 One of the mysteries of the English language finally explained.

-Be fated to fail in one's efforts.‘the police are fighting a losing battle against a rising tide of crime’
+Be fated to fail in one's efforts.‘he was fighting a losing battle to stem the tears’

 - ‘Trauma counselors admit they are fighting a losing battle.’

 - ‘The police are fighting a losing battle, and they know this, which is why you are unlikely to be arrested for small amounts.’

 - ‘These days I sometimes feel I'm fighting a losing battle.’